 Once you are on Solider Pass trail, you will first come to the Devil’s Kitchen on the right.
 This large sinkhole is quite impressive, as is the view of the peak behind it.
 From here, the trail winds around the side of the peak behind the Devil’s Kitchen towards the Seven Sacred Pools.

 Less than half a mile past the sinkhole, you’ll see the pools on the left.
 Depending on the time of year, the pools may be quite full, or they can be empty.
-When we were there, each pool contained stagnant water and a large amount of frogs and tadpoles.
-In them, we could see the reflection of the peaks glowing in the morning light.
+When we were there, each pool contained stagnant water and quite a few frogs and tadpoles.
+In the pools, we could see the reflection of the peaks glowing in the morning light.

 Soldier Pass Cave Bonus

 If you find yourself hiking Soldier Pass in Sedona, stopping at the cave is a must.
 It is a small detour off the main trail, and it is worth the short climb.
 The turnoff for the cave is about 0.67 miles past the Seven Sacred Pools.
-This spot isn’t well marked, but you’ll see a faint path leading off the right side of the trail.
+This spot isn’t well marked, but you’ll see a faint path leading off the right side of the trail and a wilderness sign posted on a tree.

 From here, a short walk uphill will lead you to an open slickrock clearing.
 Stay to the left side of the clearing and follow the path uphill.
 The path is faint at points, but as you continue up towards the hillside and you will see a couple depressions in the cliff face.
 The cave lies about 0.3 miles off the main trail.

 When you reach the base of the rocks, you’ll see an arch on the left.
 To the right of the arch, there is a small log and rock stack that lead up into the cave.
 It requires a little bit of scrambling but is nothing too technical.
 Afterwards, many people return to Soldier Pass Trail, then return the way they came.
-However, if you want to hike the full loop, return to Soldier Pass Trail and continue uphill to Brin’s Mesa.
+However, if you want to hike the full loop mentioned above, return to Soldier Pass Trail and continue uphill to Brins Mesa.